Natural Autism Support Logo

 The Signs And Symptoms Of Autism Help Determine Treatments.

-As a parent, understanding the signs and symptoms of autism spectrum disorder (ASD) plays an important role in determining the best way to treat it.
-Knowing what to look for can help you and your child's healthcare team establish a course of action that is tailored to their needs.
+As a parent, understanding the signs and symptoms of autism spectrum disorder (ASD) is key.
+It helps you determine the best way to treat it.
+Knowing what to look for can help you.
+It can help you and your child's healthcare team make a plan tailored to their needs.

-Having a deeper understanding of ASD enables us to recognise potential triggers that can cause our children stress, anxiety or other issues.
+Understanding ASD better helps us to recognise triggers.
+Triggers can cause stress, anxiety, or other issues for our children.
 With this knowledge, we can then develop methods of support and prevention.
 These may include lifestyle changes, natural therapies, or diet changes.

 It's not easy being a caregiver - particularly when it comes to caring for someone on the autism spectrum.
-But by recognising key signs and symptoms of ASD, we are better equipped to provide our children with the knowledge and resources they need to lead happy and fulfilling lives.
+But by spotting key signs of ASD, we can better give our children the knowledge and resources they need.
+These things will help them lead happy lives.

 You may find it helpful to take a deep dive into the signs and symptoms of autism using this post - Symptoms of Autism.
 This may help you better explore treatments.

 As parents, it can be difficult to understand what signs and symptoms of autism to look for.
 That's why we need to stay in close communication with our child's healthcare team.
-They are there to provide expertise and help identify any potential issues, so your child gets the attention they deserve.
-With experience comes knowledge, and they may be able to diagnose certain medical conditions as well as put together a treatment plan.
+They are there to provide expertise and find any issues.
+This way, your child gets the attention they deserve.
+Experience brings knowledge.
+They may diagnose some medical conditions and make a treatment plan.

 It's critical that we take all signs and symptoms seriously and act on them.
-These include the ones that we feel are important, but the healthcare team may miss or don't think are important.
+These include the ones that we feel are important.
+But, the healthcare team may miss or not think they are important.
 We need to use our own observation skills as well, rather than just relying on our healthcare team.
 We are with our children every day, and often notice important things that experts miss.

 It can be easy to ignore subtle signs of autism, such as toe walking and noise sensitivities.
-But this doesn't mean they don't matter or shouldn't be taken into account when making treatment plans.
-We should consider adding therapies specifically designed for noise sensitivities or persistent toe walking if needed, even if our healthcare team doesn't suggest them.
+But this is important.
+Consider them when making treatment plans.
+We should consider adding therapies for noise sensitivities or for persistent toe walking.
+We may need them, even if our healthcare team doesn't suggest them.

-Other examples of symptoms that can be missed by our healthcare team are constipation and diarrhoea.
-Autism sufferers may experience these symptoms more than those who are not on the spectrum, yet they are often ignored.
-We were told that gut health wasn't relevant to our son's condition.
+Our healthcare team can miss other symptoms.
+These include constipation and diarrhoea.
+Autism sufferers may experience these symptoms more than others.
+Yet, they are often ignored.
+They told us that gut health wasn't relevant to our son's condition.
 However, we proved them wrong.
 Improving his diet was one of the first treatments we added, and it made an incredible impact.
 It inspired us to further customise his dietary needs, which led to more improvements.

-Once the signs and symptoms of autism have been identified, the next step is to explore the different types of treatments available.
+Once signs of autism are identified, the next step is to explore treatment options.

 Types Of Treatments For ASD

 There are a number of different approaches that can help.
-It's important to note that each individual's treatment plan should be tailored to their specific needs.
+Each person's treatment plan should fit their needs.
+They are unique.
 Let's take a look at some of the different types of treatments for ASD.

 First, there are behavioural treatments such as Applied Behaviour Analysis (ABA).
 This type of treatment focuses on changing behaviours through positive reinforcement.
-It can be used to help individuals improve their language skills, daily activities, and social behaviours, as well as reduce unusual behaviours.
+It can help people improve their language skills, daily activities, and social behaviours.
+It can also reduce unusual behaviours.

-Social skills training is another type of treatment that can help individuals with ASD.
-This type of therapy focuses on teaching social skills, such as how to make friends, start conversations, and interact in group settings.
+Social skills training is another treatment type.
+It can help individuals with ASD.
+This therapy focuses on teaching social skills.
+For example, it covers making friends, starting conversations, and group interaction.

 Occupational therapy is also commonly used for individuals with ASD.
-This type of therapy can help to improve coordination and motor skills, as well as sensory processing and daily living skills.
+This therapy can improve coordination and motor skills.
+It can also help with sensory processing and daily living skills.

-There are also a number of alternative therapies that can be used to help individuals with autism, such as music therapy and art therapy.
-These can help to improve communication and social skills, as well as reduce anxiety and depression.
+There are also many alternative therapies for autism.
+They can help people with autism.
+Examples include music and art therapy.
+They can improve communication and social skills.
+They can also reduce anxiety and depression.

 Dietary improvements and integrative medicine strategies are becoming very popular for treating autism.
-These approaches focus on improving overall health and wellness, as well as reducing symptoms of autism.
+These approaches focus on improving health and wellness.
+They also reduce autism symptoms.

-Integrating primitive reflexes is another type of treatment that can be used to help individuals with autism.
-This approach focuses on re-integrating reflexes that are not present or have been inhibited due to neurological issues.
+Integrating primitive reflexes is another treatment type.
+It can help people with autism.
+This approach focuses on re-integrating reflexes.
+They are absent or inhibited due to neurological issues.

 Let's now take a look at some of the different approaches that can help manage the symptoms of autism.